 settings.
 The best effort class allows resources to be overcommitted.
 For production workloads it is recommended that you use the guaranteed VM class type.

-Default Virtual Machine Classes
+Default VM Classes

 To avoid overcommitting resources, production workloads should use the guaranteed class type.
 To avoid running out of memory, do not use the small or extra small class size for any worker node where you are deploying workloads in any environment (development, test, or production).